Deep learning of committor and explainable artificial intelligence analysis for identifying reaction coordinates: Applications

 As demonstrated in Sec.\ref{sec:ala2}, DNN model can describe the RC quite effectively.
 On the other hand, the hyperparameters, e.g. the number of hidden layers, nodes per hidden layer, nd regularization penalty, need to be defined prior to optimizing the DNN model.
 Choosing the hyperparameters can affect the performance of the DNN model and is a highly tedious task, the adecuacy of the chosen hyperparameters remain ambiguous.
 Neumann and Schwierz\cite{neumann2022Artificial} have applied the Keras Tuner random search hyperparameter optimization to automatically determine the DNN model for the magnesium binding to RNA.
 Nevertheless, how the choice of hyperparameters affects the quality and outcome of the DNN model remains unexplored.
 Finding the appropriate set of hyperparameters thus remains highly tedious and nontrivial task.

 The hyperparameter tuning framework using the Bayesian optimization method with a Gaussian process was applied to the isomerization reaction of alanine dipeptide in vacuum and in water.
 The hyperparameter space of the DNN model for RCs in the two cases were optimized and explored.
 The number of hidden layers ($N_\mathrm{layer}$), node per hidden layer ($\mathbf{N}_\mathrm{node}$), and $L_{2}$ regularization parameter for each hidden layer $\mathbf{\lambda}$ were chosen as the hyperparameters and determined automatically.
-The isomerization reactions of alanine dipeptide in vacuum and in water solution were studied.
 The data points with committor values and CVs were collected using the transition path sampling method.
-The CV consists of 45 dihedral angles in cosine and sine forms following the previous section for the reaction in vacuum.
-The electrostatic and van der Waals (vdW) interactions from the waters to the atoms in alanine dipeptide were additionally adopted in the reaction in water.
+The CV consists of 45 dihedral angles in cosine and sine forms following Sec.~\ref{sec:ala2} for the reaction in vacuum.
+The electrostatic and vdW interactions from the waters to the atoms in alanine dipeptide were additionally adopted in the reaction in water.
 The number of CVs were thus 90 and 134 for cases in vacuum and water, respectively.
 The details of the system setup and sampling procedures are described in Ref. \onlinecite{kawashima2025Investigating}.
 3714 and 4590 points were generated for the reactions in vacuum and in water, respectively.
-States A and B were simply defined as $\phi \le -30$ and $\phi \ge 30$.
+States A and B were simply defined as $\varphi \le -30^\circ$ and $\varphi \ge 30^\circ$.

 The hyperparameters were searched from 2 to 5 for $N_\mathrm{layer}$, from 100 to 5000 with 100 increments for $\mathbf{N}_\mathrm{node}$, and from 0.0001 to 0.1000 with 20 points equally spaced in a logarithmic scale for $\mathbf{\lambda}$, respectively.
 Note that $\mathbf{N}_\mathrm{node}$ and $\mathbf{\lambda}$ were chosen separately for each hidden layer.
 The initial values for these parameters were chosen randomly within the exploration range, and 10 models were constructed using different initial seeds for each system to see where the hyperparameters converge.
 Bayesian optimization was performed for 150 trials, and DNN model was trained for a maximum of 1000 epochs using the cross-entropy function as the loss function for each hyperparameter set.
 Early stopping was applied when the value of the loss function did not improve for five consecutive steps.
 The data was divided into training and validation sets at a ratio of 8:2 and training, validation, and into training, validation, and test sets at a ratio of 5:1:4 during hyperparameter training and final DNN training, respectively.